PS4 Vs Xbox One: Phil Spencer Says Project Scorpio Will Clearly Outperform PlayStation Pro

 Xbox and Sony both know that simply bricking older consoles will only make gamers who still own them angry.
 Nintendo has even embraced older consoles, re-releasing the NES and SNES as miniature pre-loaded gaming boxes, even if scalpers are ruining it for everybody.

-Project Scorpio is aimed at ending the PS4 vs Xbox One console war for good, as Eurogamer says Xbox is eschewing the ESRAM console standard in favor of a new undisclosed method which bypasses the need for lower-speed DDR3 RAM and opens up the digital throttle.
+Project Scorpio is aimed at ending the PS4 vs. Xbox One console war for good, as Eurogamer says Xbox is eschewing the ESRAM console standard for a new undisclosed method which bypasses the need for lower-speed DDR3 RAM and opens up the digital throttle.
 The original 32 MB memory limit will increase to 320 GB per second.
 In mechanic terms, it’s the equivalent of swapping out a sedan-standard V4 engine with a turbo-friendly V8.

 Xbox isn’t planning to make games exclusively for Project Scorpio, however, and is telling developers to continue programming for ESRAM.
-That’s the standard used since the Xbox 360, and it can be upscaled.
+That’s the standard used by the Xbox 360, and it can be upscaled.

 This new technology could also come with a hefty price tag, and Xbox has shown that they aren’t afraid to tack on an extra hundred dollars.
 Of course, Sony did something very similar with the PlayStation 3, charging $500 at launch, likely due to the included Blu-Ray player technology.
 This led to the Xbox 360 dominating the gaming market due to its more budget-friendly price tag.